owen-r-rogers/MDR-FEP/README.md

-# MDR-FEP
+MDR-FEP
 ----

 This is the repository accompanying my Master of Arts thesis in Chemistry.
-The focus of my thesis was using molecular dynamics (MD) and the Rosetta software to predict the effects of mutations to computationally designed protein binders (Cao et al. March, 2022. https://doi.org/10.1038/s41586-022-04654-9).
+The focus of my thesis was using molecular dynamics (MD) and the Rosetta software to predict the effects of mutations to computationally designed protein binders (Cao, L., Coventry, B., Goreshnik, I. et al. Design of protein-binding proteins from the target structure alone.
+Nature 605, 551–560 (2022). https://doi.org/10.1038/s41586-022-04654-9).
 We used a combination of MD, Rosetta, and free energy perturbation to quantify the binding effects of each mutation.
-This method, called MDR-FEP (Molecular Dynamics Rosetta Free Energy Perturbation) is first described by Wells. et al (February, 2023. https://doi.org/10.1002/prot.26477).
+This method, called MDR-FEP (Molecular Dynamics Rosetta Free Energy Perturbation) is first described by Wells et al. (Wells NGM, Smith CA. Predicting binding affinity changes from long-distance mutations using molecular dynamics simulations and Rosetta.
+Proteins.
+2023; 91(7): 920-932. doi:10.1002/prot.26477).

-## The standard pipeline for MDR-FEP is to first carry out equilibrium MD of the WT sequence.
+## The pipeline for MDR-FEP follows the acronym.
+### Step I. Molecular dynamics (MD)
 ### This involves:
 ```
   I. Energy minimization